The Ultimate Guide to Affiliate Marketing in 2024

 Commission Type & Amount

-If you want to earn money with affiliate marketing, and we'd bet that you do, the commission type and amount you can earn is probably the most important factor for you.
+If you want to earn money with affiliate marketing, and we'd bet that you do, the commission type and amount you can earn are probably the most important factors for you.
 There are generally two types of commission structures: flat and recurring.
 The flat model is more common for physical products and involves a single, one-time flat payment per sale.
-In the recurring model, the model more popular with subscription products, you get commissions each time the customer renews.

 It's important to find out about the brand's refund policy, too.
 Refunds are an inevitable part of shopping.
 But what happens if someone buys through your affiliate link and then wants a refund?
 It's important to know if you're going to be charged back for refunds.